JaviMaligno/claude-orchestrator/README.md

   enabled:
     - atlassian    # For Jira ticket updates
     - linear       # For issue tracking
-    - postgres     # For database access
-    - chrome       # For browser automation

 # Project context (auto-discovered if not specified)
 project: